craftingcity/The-Known-World/Prenotes Dec 29 25.md

 	- Wrench will find a goblin who participated in the raid that killed his Wife, they have regrets about it, and the life they have lived generally.
 I want to make them sympathetic to inspire some internal conflict, and so that they would actually be able to give solid information.
 	- Steve would be motivated by the power imbalance present in the Hells, and by the messages left in his little dream journal.

-	`Among the unreadable gibberish that most commonly appears in your journal as you sleep, a number of literate phrases have appeared since you began travelling with this group you find yourself in.
+	`Amongst the unreadable gibberish that most commonly appears in your journal as you sleep, a number of literate phrases have appeared since you began travelling with this group you find yourself in.
 	'Join them, they need you.'
 (02/08/106af)
 	'Guide yourselves to the red blade.'
 (03/08/106af) 'Seek the city of Mercy.'
 (04/08/106af)